N0Soull/Discord-SelfBot/README.md

 - ```>debug``` switches the debug mode ON/OFF

 - `config manipulation features are still in progress, they will be done soon though`
-- `logout command is still under development becouse i want to make it as reliable as possible`
+- `logout command is still under development because i want to make it as reliable as possible`

 ## Project Status